In our “How to remove ink stains” series, we now will address what needs to be done when ink stains end up on the fabric of your sofa.

 You will want to exert a little force while also holding the sofa to restrict the movement of the fabric.

 The stain of the sofa will come off.
 In fact, you won’t see any more markings.
-At this point, you will want to wet another piece of cloth in water and wipe the area clean and let the fabric of your sofa to dry out.
+At this point, you will want to wet another piece of cloth in water and wipe the area clean and let the fabric of your sofa dry out.

-NOTE 1: Because this is the most effective method, do not pour alcohol over the stain as this will wet the fabric of the sofa and prevent you to blot dry the stained area.
+NOTE 1: Because this is the most effective method, do not pour alcohol over the stain as this will wet the fabric of the sofa and prevent you to blot drying the stained area.